Should You Use A Personal Loan To Pay Off Credit Card Debt?

 You shouldn’t commit to a new loan blindly.
-Consider your financial situation first by asking yourself the following questions:
+Consider your financial situation first by asking yourself these questions:

-- Do you have good or excellent credit?
+- Do I have a good or excellent FICO® Score?

-- Is your debt-to-income ratio (DTI) fairly low?
+- Is my debt-to-income ratio (DTI) fairly low?

-- Have you been comfortably able to afford your monthly payments?
+- Have I been comfortably able to afford my monthly payments?

 Alternatives To Taking Out A Personal Loan To Pay Off Credit Cards

 A personal loan isn’t the only way to get out of credit card debt.
-Consider some of your other options below:
+We’ll break down some of your other options next.

 Similarly, a home equity line of credit (HELOC) allows you to borrow against your home’s equity.
 As with a home equity loan, your home is used as collateral, and you risk losing it if you can’t make your monthly payments.
 Unlike a home equity loan, though, a HELOC is a form of revolving debt, much like a credit card.

-Getting a balance transfer can consolidate your credit card debt in a similar way as a personal loan.
-A balance transfer card can allow you to move the collected balances of all your credit cards onto a single new card that you can then pay off month-to-month.
-Some lenders will offer a 0% APR introductory period, too, and if you can repay your entire balance within this time frame, you could save yourself a lot in interest charges.
+Getting a balance transfer can consolidate your credit card debt in a way that’s similar to a personal loan.
+With a balance transfer card, you can move the collected balances of all your credit cards to a single new card.
+You can then pay off that card month-to-month.

 Make Additional Payments

-If you want to tackle your mountain of credit card debt yourself, without the help of a loan, you should be prepared to pay a little extra month-to-month.
+If you want to tackle your credit card debt without taking on a new loan, be prepared to pay a little extra month-to-month.

-When you get your monthly credit card statement, it’ll tell you what your current balance is and request a minimum amount for you to pay.
-If you’re financially able to, put a little more toward each monthly payment.
-That should speed up the process of paying your balance down.
+Your monthly statement will note your current balance and request a minimum payment.
+If you can put a little more toward each monthly payment, you’ll pay your balance down faster.
 Only pay what you can afford, though.

-If you have multiple credit cards, there are a couple strategies you can consider using to pay them off one-by-one.
-You can adopt the avalanche method, wherein you target your cards with the highest interest rates first.
-This method could save you a lot in interest down the line.
+If you have multiple credit cards with an outstanding balance, you can use a couple of strategies to pay them off one by one.
+You can try the avalanche method, which involves targeting your cards with the highest interest rates first.
+This strategy could save you a lot in interest down the line.

-Otherwise, you might go with the debt snowball method encourages you to focus your extra payments on your cards with the smallest balances first.
-This can be a rewarding method for those in debt, as it can offer faster results by letting you see your smaller debts disappear before your eyes.
-If your cards with the lowest balances also have the highest interest, all the better!
+Otherwise, you might go with the debt snowball method where you first pay off the cards with the smallest balances.
+This can be a rewarding method since it can offer faster results as your smaller debts disappear.
+If your cards with the lowest balances also have the highest interest rates, that’s even better.

-Again, only make additional payments if you can afford to do so, or you could end up draining your finances.
+Again, only make additional payments if you can afford them.
+Otherwise, you could end up draining your bank account.

 Try Debt Settlement

-You can also try talking with your creditors and negotiate a debt settlement, or do so through a debt settlement company.
-If successful, your credit card provider might be willing to forgive a portion of the debt you owe.
-Keep in mind, though, if you have multiple cards, you’ll have to individually negotiate with each provider, and not all of them may agree to forgive your debt.
+You can also try to negotiate a debt settlement with your creditors or use a debt settlement company in hopes of accomplishing a debt settlement.
+If successful, your credit card issuer might be willing to forgive a portion of the debt you owe.
+Keep in mind, though: If you have multiple cards, you’ll need to negotiate with each provider.
+It’s possible not all of them will agree to forgive your debt.

-Working with a debt settlement company can be expensive, too.
-They charge various fees, and you can expect to pay 15 – 20% of your total debt trying to settle it.
-A company might also suggest you stop making monthly payments to your creditors while the negotiations take place, which can damage your credit score.
-This can be especially bad if your providers refuse the settlement in the end.
+Working with a debt settlement company can be expensive, too, as you can expect to pay 15% – 20% of your total debt trying to settle it.
+A company may also suggest that during the negotiations you stop making monthly payments, which can hurt your credit score.
+This can be especially bad if your card providers ultimately refuse the settlement.

-Whether you’re considering using a personal loan to pay off your credit card debt, or an alternative option, there’s going to be a lot to think about first.
-Taking out a loan may feel like trading one debt for another, but consider your situation and decide if you’ll be saving money in the long run.
-Even just simplifying your monthly payments can count for a lot.
+Whether you’re considering a personal loan or an alternative option to pay off your credit card debt, you have plenty to think about.
+Getting a loan may feel like you’re just trading one debt for another, but if you carefully examine your situation, you may find that you’ll save money in the long run.
+Just simplifying your monthly payments can count for a lot, too.

-If you’re curious what rates and terms you could qualify for with Rocket Loans, apply online today for a preapproval.
+If you’re curious about the rates and terms you could prequalify for with Rocket Loans, apply online today.

-Debt Relief: What Are Your Options, And Is It A Good Idea?
+Debt Relief: What Is It, And Is It A Good Idea?